 Video clip (double-click on the image to view the clip) of jawbone surgery showing fat globules and purulent discharge from the jawbone of a patient who was suspected of having jawbone necrosis.
 Courtesy of Dr. Miguel Stanley, DDS

-To download or print this page in a different language, choose your language from the drop down menu in the upper left first.
+To download or print this page in a different language, choose your language from the drop down menu in the upper left of the website first.
+If you would like the references to print along with the position paper, please click the “References” area at the bottom of the article to expand them into view and then click the print button.

 1. Botelho J, Mascarenhas P, Viana J, et al. An umbrella review of the evidence linking oral health and systemic noncommunicable diseases.
 Nat Commun.
 2022;13(1):7614. doi:10.1038/s41467-022-35337-8